 The Power BI report editor is made up of 3 sections:

 There are 3 panes visible when you first open a report: Visualizations, Filters, and Fields.
 The panes on the left side, Visualizations and Filters, control what your visualizations look like -- type, colors, filtering, formatting.
 And the pane on the right side, Fields, manages the underlying data being used in the visualizations.

 The content displayed in the report editor varies by selections you make in the report canvas.
 For example, when you select an individual visual,

-The buckets shown in this pane vary depending on what type of visualization you have selected.
+The buckets (sometimes called wells) shown in this pane vary depending on what type of visualization you have selected.
 For example, if you've selected a bar chart, you'll see buckets for: Values, Axis, and Legend.
 When you select a field, or drag it onto the canvas, Power BI adds that field to one of the buckets.
-You can also drag fields from the Fields list directly into the Visualizations buckets.
+You can also drag fields from the Fields list directly into the buckets.
 Some buckets are limited to certain types of data.
 For example, Values won't accept non-numeric fields.
 So if you drag an employeename field into the Values bucket, Power BI changes it to count of employeename.